Understanding Criminal Procedure and Getting Arrested in Florida

 Why You Need a Criminal Defense Lawyer if Arrested in Florida

-Tampa's Law Enforcement and Arrest Processes and Procedures
+Florida's Law Enforcement and Arrest Procedures

 It is a common misconception that in order for the police to make an arrest, the suspect must first be placed in handcuffs and then transported to the station in a police vehicle.
 Handcuffing or physically detaining a suspect to make an arrest is not required under the law.
 However, the police may do so, depending on the circumstances.